 Austin's Compassion Exchange is a medical lending closet based in the Mat-Su Borough.
 Many businesses and community members have donated supplies and equipment to ACE in support of providing as many resources to families in need.
 Examples of items that may be available*:

 *Please note that availability is based entirely off of whether or not items/supplies have already been loaned out to another family or individual in need

 There are no requirements for renting out equipment.
 To get more information regarding ACE Lending Closet, please visit: https://www.acelendingcloset.com/

 Here is a list of playgrounds around the Anchorage area.

-Purchase weighted clothing that help children with sensory processing and other neurological disorders here.
+Purchase weighted clothing that helps children with sensory processing and other neurological disorders here.

 There are trainings available at Stone Soup Group for family members of youth who experience an intellectual or developmental disability (topics include Building Strong Parents, What to Know Before We Go, Positive Solutions, and Autism Support & Play Group).
 Check out their calendar here!